TeeBee20/U-ft-DJ-Khaled/README.md

 Constrain yourself to just 1 or 2 features.
 Only think about extending your app after implementing the core idea.
 Think of a common problem that you face daily or an app on your phone that you don't quite like how it works.
 What could you do better?

+1. To-Do List.
+Show tasks needing to be done, be able to add a new one, delete tasks.
+Maybe rank by due-date?

-1. Noughts and Crosses.
+2. Noughts and Crosses.
 Track scores - could you make this so you could programmatically make different size boards?

-2. Recipe idea generator: plug in some ingredients and get a random algorithmically created method.
+3. Recipe idea generator: plug in some ingredients and get a random algorithmically created method.

-3. Hangman.
+4. Hangman.
 Choose from different categories, keep track of scores... how will you represent it graphically?
 (You could look into svg, html5 canvas, or just find some images online)

-4. A resource management game - have a look at [Universal Paperclips](http://www.decisionproblem.com/paperclips/index2.html) for inspiration (think how you will need to use setTimeout / setInterval).
+5. A resource management game - have a look at [Universal Paperclips](http://www.decisionproblem.com/paperclips/index2.html) for inspiration (think how you will need to use setTimeout / setInterval).

-5. Build a **Calculator app** that replicates the functionality and looks of your operating system's calculator.
+6. Build a **Calculator app** that replicates the functionality and looks of your operating system's calculator.
 You could head into scientific territory if you feel brave...

 ## Instructions